azdavis/millet/docs/tokens.md

 end
 ```

-Contrast with `structure`, which begins a structure declaration.
+Compare with `structure`, which begins a structure declaration.

 ## `infix`